mmuratarat/mmuratarat.github.io/_pages/faq.md

 64. [How to do F-test for equality of two variances?](#how-to-do-f-test-for-equality-of-two-variances)
 65. [What is Chi-square Test for Goodness-of-fit Test?](#what-is-chi-square-test-for-goodness-of-fit-test)
 65. What is Chi-square Test for Test of Independence?
+65. What is the post-hoc pairwise comparison of chi-squared test?
 65. [What does statistical interaction mean?](#what-does-statistical-interaction-mean)
 66. [Explain generalized linear model](#explain-generalized-linear-model).
 66. [What does link function do?](#what-does-link-function-do)